atomx1100/cyberpedia/pld.md

 - when is the vapour transition to plasma, i.e. gas phase-->plasma phase? is there some precise moment?
 - how does the plume expansion affects the film growth?

+background gas
+- what pressure regime is the pressure used for ybco growth?-->200mTorr is at the bdy of the transition regime and diffusion-like regime

 **plume**
 - whats the plasma plume composition? (see charles thesis p.55), plasma plume, so whats the composition of a plasma
 - whats the shape of the plume and what determines it?